Smoke Generator

 Wood chips.

-There are units for sale in New Zealand (Venturi 500, 400), Poland (Roger) or in the USA (Smoke Daddy™), and although they may differ slightly in construction details, the engine that powers them is in all cases the same: an aquarium air pump.
-We have tried different types of venturi smoke generators and they all worked well.
+There are units for sale in New Zealand (Venturi 500, 400), Poland (Roger), or in the USA (Smoke Daddy™), and although they may differ slightly in construction details, the engine that powers them is in all cases the same: an aquarium air pump.
+There are different types of venturi smoke generators, and they all work well.

 Low Nozzle Smoke Generator

 This is a typical venturi smoke generator.
-Connecting pipe is placed low and smoke box and smokehouse are at the same level.
-Such an arrangement works out well with small smokers.
+The connecting pipe is placed in the lower part of the unit; therefore, the smoke generator and smokehouse are at the same level.
+Such an arrangement works out well with small smokers as the smoke enters at the bottom of the chamber.

 Low nozzle smoke generator